ArcaneEngineer/stats.js-ES6/README.md

 **What's changed so far:**

 * Converted to ES6 module.
-* Generalised code to allow for custom panels to be added by the user.
+* Generalised code to allow for custom panels to be added by the user, for example, `entities / maxEntities` count in your simulation.

 **What's planned:**